kangli-bionic/prep-step-2/part1-enumerables/enumerables.md

   words.sort_by {|word| word.length}
 end

+poor_gregor = "As Gregor Samsa awoke one morning from uneasy dreams he found
+              himself transformed in his bed into a gigantic insect"

-words_by_length("As Gregor Samsa awoke one morning from uneasy dreams he found himself transformed in his bed into a gigantic insect") #=> ["a", "As", "he", "in", "his", "one", "bed", "into", "from", "found", "Samsa", "awoke", "insect", "Gregor", "dreams", "uneasy", "morning", "himself", "gigantic", "transformed"]
+words_by_length("As Gregor Samsa awoke one morning from uneasy dreams he found
+                himself transformed in his bed into a gigantic insect") #=> ["a",
+                # "As", "he", "in", "his", "one", "bed", "into", "from", "found",
+                # "Samsa", "awoke", "insect", "Gregor", "dreams", "uneasy", "morning",
+                # "himself", "gigantic", "transformed"]
 ```